jodygarnett/geotools/docs/developer/conventions/code/log.rst

    java.util.logging.ConsoleHandler.formatter = java.util.logging.SimpleFormatter
    java.util.logging.ConsoleHandler.encoding = Cp850

 Note the **encoding** property.
-For Windows user, it should be set to the value displayed by chcp on the command line.
+For Windows user, it should be set to the value displayed by :command:`chcp` on the command line.
 Linux and Unix users may ignore this line since Unix systems do a more intelligent work with page codes.

 To list detailed messages for a specific module you can define a different logging level may be specified for each module.::